snakajim/r3566pc-install/README.md

 mmcblk0boot1 179:96   0    4M  1 disk
 ```

 Now your hardware is a little bit faster and stable, since some of critical directories are in MMC, but not in slow&unstable uSD card.

-#### Tips : User ID and password
+##### Tips : User ID and password
 https://wiki.t-firefly.com/en/Firefly-Linux-Guide/manual_ubuntu.html
 - Firefly user password: firefly
 - Root user: No root password is set by default.
 Firefly users configure the root password by themselves through the sudo passwd root command.

-#### Tips : Enable mDSN and remote SSH access from your host
+##### Tips : Enable mDSN and remote SSH access from your host

+You can find sample script from [here](ubuntu1804\r3566pc_bionic_init.sh).

 Install avahi-daemon then enable.
 And change `/etc/ssh/sshd_config` to allow root login(this is not recommended for security purpose, but only for debug purpose).